monitor-elasticsearch-using-telegraf-and-metricfire

 Configure an Output

-In this example, we will configure telegraf with a Graphite output.
-If you're not currently hosting your own data source, you can start a 14-day free trial with Hosted Graphite by MetricFire in order to follow along with these next steps.
+In this example, we will configure Telegraf with a Graphite output.
+If you're not currently hosting your own data source, you can start a 14-day free trial with Hosted Graphite by MetricFire to follow these next steps.

 A Hosted Graphite account will provide the data source, include Hosted Grafana as a visualization tool, and offer an alerting feature.